CEO & Founder

 The money you contributed to the RESP is tax-free when you withdraw it.
 However, government grants and earnings are taxable to the student.
 Since most apprentices have lower incomes, they usually pay little to no taxes.
 We often help parents make tax-efficient withdrawals based on their child’s income situation.

-Yes, as long as the part-time program qualifies under RESP rules.
+Yes — as long as the part-time program meets RESP eligibility requirements, typically involving at least 12 hours of coursework per month.
 These programs should meet the minimum duration and be recognized by a government body.
-At Canadian LIC, we’ve helped many clients use their RESP for part-time programs, ensuring they maximize their savings.
+At Canadian LIC, we’ve helped many clients use their RESPs for part-time programs, ensuring they maximize their savings.

 If your child decides not to complete the apprenticeship, the RESP funds can still be used for other eligible post-secondary education.
 We often advise clients in this situation to transfer the RESP to another program or even to another sibling, if possible.